antarctica/flask-entra-auth/README.md

     assert response.status_code == 200
 ```

-To tweak the claims in the token you can override their value, or omit them by setting to `False`.
+To tweak the claims in the token you can override their value, omit them by setting to `False` or add other claims.
 E.g:

 ```python
 from flask_entra_auth.mocks.jwt import MockJwtClient